 For many, the word “manufacturing” conjures up stock images.
 From dull, loud, and dirty factories to tedious labor performed manually by operators, manufacturing stereotypes have remained consistent over the last few decades.
 But in recent years, manufacturing has gotten a facelift and a new image, thanks in large part to the same technology capturing consumer attention in the form of cool tech products.
 This wave of tech is reinventing the modern factory into a smart, connected, and digital entity.

-Industrial automation is the use of computers and robotics to perform machine functions at a faster and more precise rate than human operators.
+Industrial automation (complete article on Industrial Automation here) is the use of computers and robotics to perform machine functions at a faster and more precise rate than human operators.
 By utilizing industrial automation tools, factories can realize several benefits:

 Industrial automation can be integrated at different levels throughout a factory.
 These areas include the field level where sensors and actuators detect conditions and trigger actions.
 Automation can also take place at the control level where PLCs and other logic programmable devices receive signals from these sensors and instruct the machine in taking next steps at the optimal moment.
 And it can be used at the production control level by monitoring production targets and calculating minimal downtime during changeovers.